Are Corporate VPNs Really on the Way Out?

 The Cloud Looms Over the Castle

 Taking those elements into consideration–modernization, cost, security–the path to Zero Trust becoming the default corporate security model seems inevitable.
+Yet, in our most recent survey of knowledge workers, 79% reported that their company used a VPN for security; it was second only to MFA (80%) and well ahead of MDM (52%).

-Most of the people we spoke to, whose companies utilize VPNs, are realistic about the future.
 “I’d love to migrate to a full ZTNA/SSE architecture eventually, but right now it’s too much work for not a lot of added benefit considering our needs and size,” says the VP of Technology we quoted earlier.

 Disclaimer I: Quotes from participants have been modified for clarity and brevity with their permission and acknowledgement.